| Title: | Multilevel Modeling of Dendroclimatical Fluctuations |

 Other functions such as

-, or wlai
+amod, or wlai can

 be implemented.
 Function arguments should be